-What Happens When a House is Deemed Uninhabitable in Washington?
+What Happens When a House is Deemed Uninhabitable Washington?

 This is also the case when the house is seized using eminent domain.
 The house is demolished to facilitate the construction of a public project.

-Can You Still Live in a Condemned Home in Washington?
+Can You Still Live in a Condemned Home Washington?

-It is suggested to consult an attorney in Washington to understand your rights when your house faces condemnation.
+It is suggested to consult a Washington attorney to understand your rights when your house faces condemnation.
 You can also directly speak with the government unit in charge for clarification if you still want to occupy the home.